-- 1. In the menu bar, click △ (Profile) ➤ My Profile. - 2.
+- 1. In the menu bar, click $\stackrel{\circ}{\rightharpoonup}$ (Profile) $\blacktriangleright$ My Profile. - 2.
 In the Profile screen, view the profile information.

-То Do this Change a password Click Change Password.
+То Do this Change a password a.
+Click Change Password.b.
 In the Change Password dialog box, enter the current password and a new password.
 Confirm the password, then click Change.
-Change an email address Click Change Email.
+Change an email address a.
+Click Change Email.b.
 In the Set Email dialog box, enter a new email address, and a password, then click Save.
-Edit security questions and answers Click Edit Security questions and answers.
-In the Edit Security Questions dialog box, select a security question from the dropdown list, then enter an answer.
-Enter the password for the account that is associated with the profile.
+Edit security questions and answers a.
+Click Edit Security questions and answers. b.
+In the Edit Security questions and answers dialog box, select a security question from the dropdown list, then enter an answer. c.
+Enter the password for the account that is associated with the profile. d.
 Click Submit.